 - coordinate existing USDA outreach efforts and create new outreach, technical assistance, and education networks focused on increasing participation in USDA programs; - enhance the effectiveness of outreach, technical assistance, and education efforts already authorized under USDA programs; - improve the means by which assistance is provided through USDA programs; and - increase participation in USDA programs by socially disadvantaged farmers, ranchers, and forest landowners.

-The program will receive \$20 million in mandatory farm bill funding in fiscal year (FY) 2010-2012.
-The bulk of these funds will be available for competitive grants to eligible applicants including community-based organizations, minority-serving colleges and universities, and Indian Tribes.
+Approximately \$20 million will be available in fiscal year (FY) 2010 for competitive grants to eligible applicants including community-based organizations, universities, and Indian Tribes.

 OASDFR Application Information